Competition of decoherence and quantum speed limits for quantum-gate fidelity in the Jaynes-Cummings model: Conclusions

 Secondly, we show how the eigenfidelities are deeply connected with the energetics of the quantum logical operation of interest.
-In accordance with Refs.~\cite{van_enk_classical_2001,banacloche_minimum_energy,banacloche_laser_fields}, indeed, we are able to derive the minimal energy requirements for implementing the quantum operation within a given target fidelity.
-Such minimum energy cost arises as a trade-off between two opposing constraints: (i) the entanglement between the drive and the quantum logical system, whose presence can entail a decrease in the logical state's fidelity, and (ii) the minimal time required for the computation, which is bounded by the quantum speed limit.
-In our case study (the Jaynes-Cummings model), we show with analytical and numerical derivations how to balance these constraints in order to correctly perform the target computation.
+In accordance with Refs.~\cite{van_enk_classical_2001,banacloche_minimum_energy,banacloche_laser_fields}, we are able to derive the minimal energy requirements for implementing a logic operation within a given target fidelity.
+Such minimum energy cost arises as a trade-off between two opposing constraints: (i) the entanglement between the drive and the quantum logical system, whose presence can entail a decrease in the logical state's fidelity, and (ii) the minimal time required for the computation, which is bounded by quantum speed limits.
+In our case study (the Jaynes-Cummings model), we show with analytical and numerical derivations how to balance these constraints in order to attain a minimal fidelity.
 Specifically, we compute the scaling of the channel eigenfidelity (representing the quality of the gate that realizes the computation) in performing a given Hilbert-space rotation (space), as a function of the number of photons carried by the drive (energy), the duration of the driving pulse (time), and the number of splitting with which the computation can be achieved (concatenations).
 As shown above, not all these requirements can be fulfilled at maximum efficiency, and trade-off conditions have to be established for any quantum gate one aims to implement via a driving system.